-House Sub. for SB 280 makes a number of changes in law generally relating to property taxation.
+House Sub. for SB 280 would make a number of changes in law generally relating to property taxation.

-Tax appeal decisions.
-One set of provisions in the bill clarifies the law governing the issuance and review of Board of Tax Appeals (BOTA) decisions.
-An aggrieved party is authorized to file a petition for reconsideration after a full and complete opinion had been rendered.
-Also, an aggrieved party may file a petition for review in the Kansas Court of Appeals after a full and complete BOTA opinion has been issued.
-Taxpayers also may appeal any summary decision or full and complete BOTA opinion by filing a petition for review in district court.
-Tax appeals to district court are considered de novo trials with evidentiary hearings during which issues of law and fact will be determined anew.
-District court reviews of BOTA orders relating to property valuation are to be conducted by the court of the county in which the property in question is located.
+One set of provisions in the bill would clarify the law governing the issuance and review of Board of Tax Appeals (BOTA) decisions.
+An aggrieved party would be authorized to file a petition for reconsideration after a full and complete opinion had been rendered.
+Also, an aggrieved party would be allowed to file a petition for review in the Kansas Court of Appeals after a full and complete BOTA opinion had been issued.
+Taxpayers also could appeal any summary decision or full and complete BOTA opinion by filing a petition for review in District Court.
+Tax appeals to District Court would be considered de novo trials with evidentiary hearings during which issues of law and fact would be determined anew.
+District Court reviews of BOTA orders relating to property valuation would be conducted by the court of the county in which the property in question is located.

-Removal of appraisers.
-The bill authorizes the Department of Revenue's Director of Property Valuation to remove from the list of persons eligible to serve as county or district appraisers anyone failing to meet continuing education requirements established by the state; pleading guilty or nolo contendere or having been convicted of certain crimes; or having been the subject of a final civil judgment finding fraud, misrepresentation, or deceit in appraising property.
+Additional language would authorize the Department of Revenue's Director of Property Valuation to remove from the list of persons eligible to serve as county or district appraisers anyone failing to meet continuing education requirements established by the state; pleading guilty or nolo contendere or having been convicted of certain crimes; or having been the subject of a final civil judgment finding fraud, misrepresentation, or deceit in appraising property.